5 Steps and 5 Minutes to an Organized House

 Manage Laundry Piles

 Place a hamper in a central location like at the top of the stairs and commit to gathering stray socks and dirty dishtowels immediately.
 In the laundry room, designate a drawer or bulletin board with pins to hold socks or gloves that come out without their mate.
-In my busy family of seven, I try as much as possible to purchase socks in the same colour in bulk to further alleviate the search for the missing pair.
+In my busy family, I try as much as possible to purchase socks in the same colour in bulk to further alleviate the search for the missing pair.
+Don’t let stray socks trip you up in your quest for an organized house.

 Daily Drawer Declutter

-Once a week take a few minutes to go through clothing closets and sort things that can be donated, repaired, dry cleaned or disposed of.
-Designate one bag that acts as a catch all for items that need to be taken to the dry cleaner and hang this bag in central location’bonus if the bag matches your décor!
+Once a week take a few minutes to go through clothing closets and sort things that can be donated, repaired, dry cleaned, or disposed of.
+Designate one bag that acts as a catch-all for items that need to be taken to the dry cleaner and hang this bag in a central location—bonus if the bag matches your décor!
 To keep items in your closets easy to find, be ruthless.
 If you don’t wear the item regularly, don’t let it take up real estate in your space.
 Let the items in your closets, and the items in your home in general, bring you joy rather than cause chaos.

 Set a Timer

-If you’re still stuck, remember that the path to organization doesn’t have to be a marathon.
+If you’re still stuck, remember that the path to an organized house doesn’t have to be a marathon.
 It can be a series of short spurts.
 So use this analogy and set a timer – even add it as an appointment in your calendar!
-Cleaning and decluttering for even five minutes every day will make a ton of progress in pursuit of an organized space.
+Cleaning and decluttering for just 5 minutes every day will make a ton of progress in pursuit of an organized space.